 Being close to or past your due date* is not listed as a medical indication for induction of labor unless your pregnancy lasts longer than 41 to 42 weeks* according to the March of Dimes.
 Yet, a lot of women feel pressured by their doctor or midwife to induce labor at 40-41 weeks, or even before 40 weeks.
 Many doctors sweep the membranes or offer to sweep the membranes as early as week 39.
 Sweeping the membranes is presented as having no risks.
-Yet, it may offer misleading information of no clinical value, increase your risk of premature rupture of membranes, and increased risk of infection.
+Yet, it may offer misleading information of no clinical value, increasing your risk of premature rupture of membranes, and increasing the risks of infection.

 The last few weeks of pregnancy are important for your baby.
 Your baby’s brain and lungs

 are still developing, and your baby has more time to gain weight, which helps baby maintain their body temperature outside the womb.
 These last weeks and days are crucial to your baby having a healthier start to life outside the womb.
 Studies show your labor will go much smoother and you’ll have less complications if you wait for labor to begin on its own.

 WHAT ARE MEDICAL REASONS FOR INDUCTION OF LABOR?